tugraz-isds/spcd3/src/example/DESCRIPTION.md

 # Example Implementation of the Library 'Steerable Parallel Coordinates in D3'

 An example is implemented to show how the library works.
 Not all functions are shown, but most of them.
+We use the 'student-marks.csv' dataset to provide an overview of the library.

 ## Data-Handling